invot/yaffolds/README.md

 ## Aggressive request-limiting

 Requesting data is expensive.
 Yaffolds will prevent redundant requests by only asking for data when it doesn't have a recent version.
-And don't worry - Yaffolds encrypts what it keeps in local storage, keeping the data secure.
+Data can be stored in `localStorage` or `sessionStoragte` or both!
+The information is protected by [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) automatically, keeping locally-stored data secure.

 ## Really awesome config file